akdasa-studios/shlokas/README.md

 3. `npm run run:device:hot` – run an application on a device with hot reloading

 ### Environment

+There are two options on how to run the application:
+1. Use prebuild containers — a fast and easy way to run the application.
+You don't need to build anything.
+This option is for you if you are working on the Shlokas app but not the services.
+2. Build all the services from the sources.
+This option is for you if you are working on a specific service and want to modify, build, and run it.

+### Use prebuild containers
 To run the application in a full environment, you need to start all the services.
 You can do that by cloning the `shlokas-server` repository and running `./dev.run.sh` command.
+It will download all the necessary images and run all the services in the docker containers.

 ```sh
 # somewhere in your projects foledr outside of this repo